Nonequilibrium Probes of Quantum Geometry in Gapless Systems

 \subsection{Return amplitudes from group theory}

 We begin by showing how the Schr\"odinger equation with a time-dependent Hamiltonian \eqref{s11} can be solved by time-dependent coherent states of the form \eqref{e218}.
-We then add the assumption of adiabaticity and periodicity to show that the return probability, \ie the squared norm of \eqref{s165}, measures the quantum metric \eqref{e226}.
+We then add the assumption of adiabaticity and periodicity to show that the return probability, \ie the squared complex norm of \eqref{s165}, probes the quantum metric \eqref{e226}.

 \paragraph{From Schr\"odinger to paths in a group.} Let $f_t$ be any family of deformations, and consider the time-dependent Hamiltonian $H(t) \equiv H[f_t]$ introduced in Eq.~\eqref{s11}.
 We seek to solve the time-dependent Schr\"odinger equation \beq i\partial_t|\psi(t)\rangle = H(t) |\psi(t)\rangle = \cU(f_t)H_0\cU(f_t)^{-1}|\psi(t)\rangle \eeq with an initial state $|\psi(0)\rangle=\cU(f_0)|h\rangle$, chosen to be an eigenstate of the initial Hamiltonian.
 [Recall from Eq.~\eqref{e217} that $|h\rangle$ is an eigenstate of $H_0$ with energy $\tfrac{2\pi}{L}(h-\tfrac{c}{24})$.]
 The strategy is to reformulate the Schr\"odinger equation \eqref{schro} as an equation of motion in the group manifold by stripping off information about the Hilbert space and the representation $\cU$.
 To this end, make the ansatz \beq |\psi(t)\rangle = e^{i\alpha_t} \cU(g_t)|h\rangle, \eeq where $\alpha_t \in \RR$ is a time-dependent overall phase (such that $\alpha_0 = 0$) and $g_t\in\Diff(S^1)$ is a path in the group manifold (such that $g_0=f_0$).
 Both sides of Eq.~\eqref{schro} then take the form of operators acting on the highest-weight state $|h\rangle$.
 Thus, Eq.~\eqref{schro} certainly holds if the operators themselves are equal, \ie if \beq -\der_t \alpha_t + i\bigl[\der_t\cU(g_t)\bigr] \cU(g_t)^{-1} = \cU(f_t)H_0\cU(f_t)^{-1}. \eeq The right-hand side can be made more explicit thanks to the fact that $H_0$ itself is a Lie algebra generator.
 Indeed, we already computed it in Eq.~\eqref{t11}.
 For later convenience, we now write it as $\cU(f_t)H_0\cU(f_t)^{-1} = \frac{2\pi i}{L}\cu(\bV_t)+C[f_t]$, where \beq \bV_t \equiv V_t(\phii) \partial_{\phii} \equiv \frac{\der_\phii}{(f_t^{-1})^{\prime_{\vphantom{A}}}_{\vphantom{\tilde{A}}}(\phii)} \eeq is a time-dependent vector field.
 Note that $V_t(\phii)$ is essentially the dimensionless velocity profile introduced in Eq.~\eqref{e11}: one has $V_t(\phii) = v_t(x)$ for $\phii = 2\pi x/L$.